iliakan/javascript-book/en/01-basics/03-functions-declarations-and-expressions.md

 A function, like a variable, can be defined anywhere in the code.

-Javascript provides several ways of defining them:
+JavaScript provides several ways of defining them:
 <ul>
 <li>Function Declaration</li>
 <li>Function Expression</li>